 Children age 4 and 5 must be in a separate carrier, integrated child seat or booster seat.”

-I’m not a legal beagle and am aware this isn’t very widely known and I know people have had accidents and the USA police have not said anything – again they are not legal experts either.
+I’m not a legal expert and am aware this isn’t very widely known and I know people have had accidents and the USA police have not said anything – again they are not legal experts either.
 But I think it is important to know and for people to be aware of.

-Insurance companies are and they are very thorough.
+Insurance companies are experts of their policies and they are very thorough.

 Most car hire places don’t realise (they are not legal experts either) but I do suggest you check with your USA car hire legal team underwriter to also confirm this or your car seat manufacturers legal team.
 This is why they have different car seat versions for different countries.